-This week’s wine of the week is called I Due Gatti.
-I am currently drinking all vintages from this winery.
-Honestly, it’s my favorite house wine.
-It’s my wine in fact.
-I have made wine since 2006 in my backyard, porch, garage, and dining room.
+It’s the start of the fall today.
+With this new season, comes harvest and for me home winemaking.
+It all started on September 23, 2006 when I made wine in my backyard, porch, garage, and dining room.
 I’ve sometimes added sulfites, sometimes not and I have made many different wines with various red and white grapes.

 Before the pandemic, I had one or two of my wines a month.
-These past two years, I have had many, many bottles of my own wine.
+These past two and a half years, I have had many, many bottles of my own wine.
 I have to say that I have both enjoyed them and been proud of the wines, surprisingly from my humble beginnings.
-I still have 60+ bottles but it has been my mainstay wine for the past 18 months and has made me happy.
+I still have 40+ bottles but it has been a mainstay wine for the past 30 months and has made me happy.

 I first started in 2006 and 2007.
 I then took a break and made a 2011 vintage and have been more consistent in 2017, 2018, and 2019.
 It is a very humbling experience and an incredibly interesting one.
 My most confusing moment is always using my hydrometer.
 It’s an essential tool which everyone who home brews uses.
 It’s harder to read than I had thought.
 YouTube has some great videos but it feels like practice is what makes the difference.
 Here is one that I find helpful.